Invoicing an Expense

 Insight: Expenses that have not been marked billable cannot be invoiced to a client.

 This expense can now be converted to an invoice.

 - Fill in the required details such as invoice date and payment terms before sending the invoice.

 Let’s say you offer painting services, and purchased a few cans of paint for a particular job.
 It doesn’t make sense to invoice the client for the service separately, while sending out a fresh invoice for reimbursement on the paint cans.
 Combining them both as a single invoice looks much more professional, and makes your accounting much less confusing.

 In such cases, you can include the recorded expense as a line item within the main invoice.

-- At the bottom, Zoho Invoice will prompt the unbilled expenses associated to this contact.
+- Zoho Billing will prompt the unbilled expenses associated with the customer.

-- Select the expenses that are associated with this particular job, they will be added to the invoice as separate line items.
+- Select the expenses that are associated with this invoice.

 Insight: If you are carrying out multiple jobs for the same client, double check to make sure the expenses you’re including are the ones pertaining to the job you’re invoicing for.